Harmanhrm/Train-Mate/README.md

 This workout tracker is the custom-built solution you've been waiting for!
 It scales with your fitness journey, adapting to your own workouts and categories.
 Whether you're just starting out or a seasoned gym-goer, this app lets you go at your own pace while keeping everything organized.

-With this workout tracker, you can:
-- Log both strength and cardio workouts effortlessly
-- Create and categorize custom workouts to match your routine
-- Track your progress over time, with stats like total sets completed daily, weekly, and all-time

 ## Tech Stack

 - **Frontend**: React Native with expo go